Bindon Blood Stoney: Family

 A son of George Stoney (1792–) and Anne Blood (1801–1883), Stoney married Susannah Frances Walker on 7 October 1879; they had four children.
 He is buried in Mount Jerome cemetery.

 His brother was the physicist George Johnstone Stoney known for coining the term electron for the fundamental unit of electricity.
 He was also the uncle of another Irish physicist George Francis FitzGerald, the son of his sister Anne Frances.
 His nieces were Edith Anne Stoney, a pioneer medical physicist, and Florence Stoney, the first female radiologist in the United Kingdom; both served in hospitals near the front line during World War I.

 Astronomy

-In 1850-52, prior to beginning his engineering work, Stoney assisted William Parsons, 3rd Earl of Rosse at Parsonstown.
+In 1850–52, prior to beginning his engineering work, Stoney assisted William Parsons, 3rd Earl of Rosse at Parsonstown.
 There he accurately mapped the spiral form of the Andromeda Galaxy and observed 105 NGC objects and 8 IC objects.
 91 NGC objects and all IC objects were new.

+On 1 March 1851 he discovered the spiral galaxy NGC 5609, which is the most distant visually observed galaxy in the NGC catalogue.